 NO-TYPE MAGAZINE

 No-Type Magazine is an independent publisher of photography.
-Our publication is dedicated to lens-based artwork that sparks dialogue, encourages critical thinking, and expands the possibilities of visual storytelling.
-We publish biannual issues in spring and fall, each centered on a rotating theme and guided by a guest editor.
-Our editorial approach is distinct in that practicing photographers curate the work of other photographers, shaping the direction of each issue.
-Our magazine is ad-free, prioritizing an uninterrupted viewing experience that centers the images themselves.
+We are dedicated to lens-based artwork that sparks dialogue, encourages critical thinking, and expands the possibilities of visual storytelling.
+We release biannual issues in spring and fall, each built around a rotating theme and shaped by a guest editor.
+Our editorial approach is rooted in peer-to-peer curation: practicing photographers select and sequence the work of other photographers.
+No-Type is entirely ad-free, allowing for an uninterrupted viewing experience that centers the images themselves.